gbevan/partout/README.md

 If you wish to contribute to this Open Source project, please understand that:

-    By contributing [patches, pull requests, documentation, etc] to this project you are clearly indicating your assent for inclusion of all contributions to this project under this project's (GPLv3) license.
+    By contributing [patches, pull requests, documentation, etc] to this project you are clearly indicating your assent for inclusion of your contributions to this project under this project's (GPLv3) license.

     You also agree that your contributions do not infringe on any existing copyrighted or patented products to your knowledge.